Sankalp7943/hydrate_chrome_extension/README.md

 # Hydrate
 A chrome extension which reminds user every hour to get hydrated and fix their posture during long hours of Work From Home.
+Developed using JavaScript.
 [Chrome Marketplace]: https://chrome.google.com/webstore/detail/hydrate/mdjehejmpfdnjpncppighcnhajkhheco

 ## Controls